DataDog/integrations-core/prometheus/README.md

 If you are monitoring an off-the-shelf software and you think it would deserve an official integration, have a look at `kube-proxy` for an example, and don't hesitate to contribute.

+Due to the nature of this integration, it is possible to submit an extremely high number of metrics directly to Datadog.
+To avoid billing issues on configuration errors or input changes, the check limits itself to 350 metric contexts (different metric name or different tags).
+You can increase this limit, if needed, by setting the `max_returned_metrics` option.

 ### Validation

 [Run the Agent's `status` subcommand][1] and look for `prometheus` under the Checks section.